 Pulmonary Valve Stenosis Child

-Pulmonary valve stenosis is when the pulmonary valve is thickened or can't open fully.
+Pulmonary valve stenosis is a problem with a valve in the heart.
+They valve is thickened or can't open fully.
+The damaged valve can:

 |Heart Chambers and Valves|

 |Copyright © Nucleus Medical Media, Inc.|

 Factors that may increase the risk of pulmonary valve stenosis may include: